tagohd/mono/Characters/James Redawić/James's Excuse.md

 >And [[Luke Campbell|Luke]] naively falls for it

 >[!idea] And maybe James is actually working in cahoots with [[CURSED AL]]
->Or he wants to make it seem that way (to AL, not to Luke), and he'll use [[The Legendary Artifacts]] himself and betray AL
+>Or he wants to make it seem that way (to AL, not to Luke), and he'll use [[Legendary Artifacts]] himself and betray AL

 >[!question] Okay, so then why can't AL get the artifacts himself?
 >Who said he can't?
 Maybe it *is* like Mother 3, and sometimes AL (or one of his underlings) gets to the artifact first.
 But, unlike Mother 3, you can't build the [[SOUL AMPLIFIER]] with just a simple majority of the artifacts.
 You need all of them.